zijun-zhao/deeplearning.ai/Part1 NN and DL/week3 Notes.md

 3. Even you have very big neural big having many hidden units,, if you  initialize all the weights to zero, then all the hidden units are symmetric, they are always computing the  same function.

-4. Random initialization is necessary, we usually prefer to initialize with very small random values, because if using tanh or sigmoid, if the weight are too large, calculating the activation function will tend to locate at the flat parts of the tanh function or the sigmoid function where the slope is small and the gradient descent would be very slow-> To sum up, big W may lead z to the satuated part of the activation function and result in a slow learning rate.
+4. Random initialization is necessary, we usually prefer to initialize with very small random values, because if using tanh or sigmoid, if the weight are too large, calculating the activation function will tend to locate at the flat parts  where the slope is small and the gradient descent would be very slow-> To sum up, big W may lead z to the satuated part of the activation function and result in a slow learning rate.
 This may not be an issue if you are not using tanh or sigmoid function.
-But if you are doing binary classification, using sigmoid function may better not use a big initialization.5. b does not have the symmetry breaking problem, as long as you initialzie W randomly, you start off with a different hidden units computing different things
+But if you are doing binary classification, using sigmoid function may better not use a big initialization.

+5. b does not have the symmetry breaking problem, as long as you initialzie W randomly, you start off with a different hidden units computing different things

 6. Usually set W[i] =np.random.randn((2,1))\*0.01.
+When training a deep neural network, how and when to choose a number rather than 0.01 will be taught later

+## Summary
-When training a deep neural network, how and when to choose a number rather than 0.01 will be taught laterThis week learn how to set up a neural network with one hidden layer and how to initialize the parameters to make predictions using forward propagation
+This week learn how to set up a neural network with one hidden layer and how to initialize the parameters to make predictions using forward propagation

+## Coding